Veera Narayana Temple, Belavadi

 The Veera Narayana temple, also referred to as the Viranarayana temple of Belavadi, is a triple Hindu temple with a complex Hoysala architecture completed around 1200 CE.
 Close to Halebidu, this is a better preserved large Hoysala monument found in the small village of Belavadi, Chikkamagaluru district of Karnataka, India.

 The temple has three separate square sanctums connected through an unusually large square ranga-mandapa (103 feet).
 The main shrine faces east and is dedicated to Viranarayana (Vishnu).
 The north facing shrine is dedicated to Gopala, while the south facing shrine is for Yoga-Narasimha.
-The temple was likely expanded in stages before it was damaged in the 14th-century, and some features added to protect it from further destruction.
+The temple was likely expanded in stages before it was damaged in the 14th-century, and some features were added to protect it from further destruction.
 The notable features of this stellate-style temple include its exquisitely ornamented Vesara superstructures (shikara) with jewelry-like details.
 Inside are the finely polished galaxy of pillars, some banded as if they are wearing jewels.
 The ceilings too are unusual panels of figural tableaux depicting Hindu legends about Krishna.

-The Veeranarayana temple is a nationally protected monument of India, managed by the Archaeological Survey of India Bengaluru Circle.
+The Veeranarayana temple is a nationally protected monument of India that is managed by the Archaeological Survey of India Bengaluru Circle.